Boomwav/tour-of-heroes/README.md

 # tour-of-heroes
-Result of doing the Angular 2 Tour of Heroes tutorial
+Result of doing the Angular 2 Tour of Heroes tutorial [tutorial pt1]

 Clone the repository
 <pre>